Basis dependence of Neural Quantum States for the Transverse Field Ising Model: Convergence analysis based on a truncated cumulant expansion

 Here, we find for all small $\Ntrunc$, truncated RBMs at various hidden unit densities agree well with the truncation of the exact state, indicating that the RBM accurately captures the dominant correlations.
 Interestingly, as $\Ntrunc$ grows beyond the number of variational parameters $ N_\mathrm{var} = \alpha L^2 + \alpha L + L$, the infidelity of $\Psi^{(\Ntrunc)}_\mathrm{RBM}$ deviates from $\Psi^{(\Ntrunc)}$, demonstrating that the RBM predicts different values for less significant cluster coefficients.
 Moreover, in most cases the infidelity of the RBM state remains approximately constant beyond the threshold line $N= N_\mathrm{var}$.
 Thus in these cases, the \emph{full} RBM's performance is equivalent to that of a truncated cumulant expansion retaining only $N_\mathrm{var}$ coefficients.
-Surprisingly, this observation is seen to be robust with respect to $\theta$ and $\lambda$ even at the critical point (see Appendix~\ref{appendix:cluster_expansion}).
+Surprisingly, this observation is seen to be robust with respect to $\theta$ and $g$ even at the critical point (see Appendix~\ref{appendix:cluster_expansion}).

 A notable exception occurs precisely at $\theta=\pi/2$.
 Here, both expansions converge highly non-monotonically and the infidelity of the truncated RBM deviates sooner from the exact truncation, displaying highly oscillatory behavior at any finite truncation while ultimately recovering a low infidelity up until $10^{-8}$, despite also displaying significant errors for the coefficients themselves (see inset).

+At $\theta=\pi/2$, the parity operator is diagonal in the computational basis.
+Because the parity operator commutes with the Hamiltonian and the ground state is unique, the ground state is guaranteed to have a well-defined parity of $+1$.
+As a result, odd-parity states $\hat{P}\ket{s}=(-1)\ket{s}$ do not contribute to the wavefunction, yielding $\Psi(s)=0$.

+Since the cluster expansion coefficients are related to the logarithm of the wavefunction, these zeros render the cluster expansion ill-defined across the full Hilbert space, requiring that the analysis be projected onto the correct parity sector.
+Figure \ref{fig:InfidelityG150L10_pi/2} displays the infidelity of the truncated expansion within this reduced Hilbert subspace.
+Even in this restricted sector, the expected trend holds, with the RBM accurately following the theoretical curve derived from the expansion.

 From this analyis we may also better understand the basis dependence of RBM performance.
 Evidently, for small $\theta$, the truncated cumulant expansion converges more rapidly compared to large $\theta$.
 As the RBM is seen to accurately capture only the dominant coefficients, this directly translates to a better performance at small $\theta$.